Abhishek1061/Java-Full-Stack-By-Generation/SQL/Codecademy_Mockup_DB_Project/Readme.md

 2. Answer questions such as the top 25 schools (.edu domains), .edu learners in New York, and mobile app users.
 3. Use the `strftime()` function to analyze sign-up counts for each hour.
 4. Perform table joins to uncover insights like course preferences among different schools and courses taken by learners in specific locations.

-## Setup Instructions
-If you choose to work on this project, you can download the necessary files from this repository and use SQLite to run SQL commands.
 ## Database Schema
 ### `users` Table:
 - `user_id`: Integer